mdconaway/fastapi-cruddy-framework/README.md

 - Each endpoint is protected by `policies_universal` + `policies_<action>`.
 - One-to-Many and Many-to-Many sub-routes (like /users/{id}/posts) will be protected by the policy chain: `user.policies_universal` + `user.policies_get_one` + `posts.policies_get_many`.
 Security, security, security!
 - Blocking user REST modification of certain relationships via the default CRUD controller is also done at definition time!
-- `protected_relationships` is a `list[str]` with each string indicating a one-to-many or many-to-many relationship that should not be allowed to update via the default CRUD actions.
+- `protected_relationships`, `protected_create_relationships` and `protected_update_relationships` are `list[str]` types with each string indicating a one-to-many, many-to-one, or many-to-many relationship that should not be allowed to create or update via the default CRUD actions. (protected_relationships alone blocks BOTH)
 - You should define your application-wide adapter elsewhere and pass it into the resource instance.
 - Resources cannot span different databases.